coinvest518/aurara/src/blog/cbt-tips.md

 ---

 **Remember:** CBT is most effective when practiced regularly.
-If you’re struggling, consider reaching out to a mental health professional or using Aurora’s guided self-discovery tools.
+If you’re struggling, consider reaching out to a mental health professional or using Aurarora’s guided self-discovery tools.